GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 You can analyze the data using Google Cloud Analytics products.

-You can also evaluate other South plugins such as the [SenseHat](https://github.com/foglamp/foglamp-south-sensehat) plugin, which transmits gyroscope, accelerometer, magnetometer, temperature, humidity, and barometric pressure.
+You can evaluate other South plugins such as the [SenseHat](https://github.com/foglamp/foglamp-south-sensehat) plugin, which transmits gyroscope, accelerometer, magnetometer, temperature, humidity, and barometric pressure.

-You can also look into the hardware partners for more robust and secure hardware solutions.
+You can look into the hardware partners for more robust and secure hardware solutions.
 The following reference hardware solutions are available from Nexcom:

 * [NISE50](http://www.nexcom.com/Products/industrial-computing-solutions/industrial-fanless-computer/atom-compact/fanless-nise-50-iot-gateway)